Alert Message Please update your browser.

 3 times to consider using a credit card

-Credit cards may provide flexibility and convenience when used responsibly, but keep in mind that you'll want to avoid having a balance every month to ensure that interest fees do not accumulate.
+Credit cards may provide flexibility and convenience when used responsibly, but keep in mind that you'll want to avoid having a balance every month to ensure that interest charges do not accumulate.
 Here are some of the best times to use a credit card:

 When you're making a big purchase

 Some credit cards also offer promotional rates, which could help you pay off your balance without interest.
-For example, zero percent intro APR means that you won't have to pay interest during the length of the introductory period.
+For example, low intro APR means that you won't have to pay interest during the length of the introductory period.
 It can help you avoid interest until your balance is paid off, as long as you do so before the interest-free period ends.
 If you're still carrying a balance at that time, you'll be charged interest.

 When you want to earn rewards

-Using your credit card for expenses may come with perks, including earning points and rewards for your purchases.
-If your card is part of a rewards program, you can earn points that can be redeemed for rewards, discounts and other perks.
+Using your credit card for expenses may come with perks, including earning rewards for your purchases.
+If your card is part of a rewards program, you can earn rewards that can be redeemed for discounts and other perks.
 Many cards offer rewards for purchases at grocery stores and gas stations.
+Finding and using a card that aligns with your everyday spending habits can help you earn points and rewards, which you wouldn't be able to do with cash.

 When you're traveling

-If you're a frequent traveler, using a credit card to book a trip may be a smart idea because it provides an easy way to book tickets and hotels online.
+If you're a frequent traveler, using a credit card to book a trip may be a smart idea because it can provide an easy way to book tickets and hotels online.
 Not only is it convenient, but a travel credit card can provide rewards points, which can be used on future trips.
 There are travel credit cards on the market, which allow you to accumulate points or travel miles.
 These add up and, in some cases, may earn you a free or discounted trip.

 3 times to consider using a debit card